RandomlyFish/reddit-api/README.md

 ## Getting started

-First install reddit-api and express by running the following in the terminal:
+First install reddit-api by running the following in the terminal:
 ```
-npm install @randomlyfish/reddit-api  express
+npm install @randomlyfish/reddit-api
 ```
 <br>